genetics-statistics/GEMMA/INSTALL.md

 graphs.
 Contact Pjotr Prins if you are really interested.

-The following two links capture and provide the reproducible build system that we use for development of GEMMA:
+The following two links capture and provide the reproducible build system that we use for development of GEMMA to generate /gnu/store/9ahrb1swr06kjm2gr2zg0fsyvps3xqgz-profile

 1. https://gitlab.com/genenetwork/guix-bioinformatics/tree/99718d253ec9ed8ed836f0a348381a7cd83d4b9f
 2. https://gitlab.com/genenetwork/guix/tree/686f5b9a8cdb66e81140b03a42644579e7eb1f9a